Working capital grants for nonprofits: AUD$10K (AU) · USD$25–30K (USA). Apply by 30 June 2026.Apply now →

 The grant keeps working

-Revenue generated by the equipment's use — Medicare rebates, fees, savings — flows back to the fund.
+When their future revenue lands — a grant tranche, a contract milestone, fees, Medicare rebates, royalties — it flows back to the pool.
 The community was served, and the capital starts recovering.

 04